daniel1noble/metaDigitise/README.md

 Flip, rotate or continue f/r/c c
 ```

-After we do this `metaDigistise` will ask the user to specify the plot type.
-Depending on the figure one has the user can specify that it is a figure containing the mean and error (`m`), a box plot (`b`), a scatter plot (`s`) or a histogram (`h`).
-If the user has specified `diff` instead of `same` in response to the questions about whether the plot types are the same or different, this question will pop up for each plot, but will only be asked once if plots are all the same.
+After we do this, `metaDigistise` will ask the user to specify the plot type.
+Depending on the figure, the user can specify that it is a figure containing the mean and error (`m`), a box plot (`b`), a scatter plot (`s`) or a histogram (`h`).
+If the user has specified `diff` instead of `same` in response to the question about whether the plot types are the same or different, this question will pop up for each plot, but will only be asked once if plots are all the same.

 ```
 Please specify the plot_type as either: mean and error, box plot, scatter plot or histogram m/b/s/h:
 ```

 After selecting the figure type a new set of prompts will come up that will ask the user first what the y and x-axis variables are.
 This is useful as you can keep track of the different variables across different figures and papers.
 Here, the user can just add this information in to the R console.
 Once complete, we'll get prompted to calibrate the x and y-axis so that the relevant statistics / data can be correctly calculated.
-If we were working with a plot of mean and standard errors, the x-axis is rather useless in terms of calibration so `metaDigitise` just asks us to calibrate the y-axis (more on that soon).
+If we were working with a plot of mean and standard errors, the x-axis is rather useless in terms of calibration so `metaDigitise` just asks the user to calibrate the y-axis (more on that soon).

 ```
 What is the y variable?
 Sepal Length (mm)